visiongaiatechnology/vgtaethel/README.md

 <img width="2560" height="1351" alt="image" src="https://github.com/user-attachments/assets/5bbcd1a1-930e-4570-aa59-776180f12ccb" />

 ---

 ## 🔍 What is VGT AETHEL?

 AETHEL is not a chatbot.
-It is a **local sovereign AI kernel** — personal assistant, code agent, computer-control agent, voice assistant, task orchestrator and security kernel in one native desktop application.
+It is a **local sovereign AI operating system** — a personal intelligence layer that connects chat, planning, computer control, global situational awareness and personal assistance into one cohesive system.

 ```
 Conventional AI Agents: